axodotdev/sarahs-playground/README.md

 then I go back where I came from to 6th Avenue
 and the tobacconist in the Ziegfeld Theatre and casually ask for a carton of Gauloises and a carton
+of Picayunes, and a NEW YORK POST with her face on it